Flying with a Baby: Tips and Useful Gadgets

 3. Bringing a Carseat on the Plane for the Baby

 To bring a car seat or not to bring a car seat?
 Many parents will tell you they love traveling with car seats on board.
-I will tell you that it depends on the child.
+I will tell you that it depends on the child and the airline.

 With Dylan we NEVER had a car seat on the plane.
-We always checked the car seat in the travel bag (yes, I recommend bringing your own car seat to a destination, because most rental ones are crap and very expensive, especially those for infants).
+We always checked the car seat in the travel bag (yes, I recommend bringing your own car seat to a destination if you’re renting a car, because most rental ones are crap and very expensive, especially those for infants).

-We tried bringing a car seat with Holden (Dylan’s little brother) as we took advantage of an empty seat, and frankly, we probably will never do it again
+We tried bringing a car seat with Holden as we took advantage of an empty seat, and frankly, we never did it again…

 Also, car seats can only be put on the seat next to the window.
 Due to the kindness of staff, we had the whole row to ourselves, but if the plane was full and we purchased the seat then we’d have people on the aisle between me with an infant and my husband with a toddler (because two under two lap babies cannot be seated in one side of the row).